-The sea conditions were relatively calm when we went in March/April.
+The sea conditions were relatively calm when we went in March and April.
 But we’d recommend you take a motion sickness tablet beforehand if you’re sensitive.

-Related Post: If you’ve ever felt nervous, fearful, or anxious about scuba diving and want to learn how to conquer your fears, read our 11 Scuba Diving Tips For Overcoming Diving Anxiety.
+Related Guide: If you’ve ever felt nervous, fearful, or anxious about scuba diving and want to learn how to conquer your fears, read our 11 Scuba Diving Tips For Overcoming Diving Anxiety.

 You can’t go to Zanzibar without scuba diving Mnemba Atoll.
 You just can’t!
 Mnemba Atoll is one of the most famous marine conservation areas in Zanzibar.
 Besides the fantastic marine life and gorgeous coral reefs, it’s also known for being one of the most luxurious, private islands in the world.

 Say hello to Mnemba Island.